 There have been no reports of incidental seabird mortalities in Subarea 88.2 in this fishery.

 In 2020, one seal mortality was reported by a vessel in this fishery.
+In 2021, one Southern elephant seal mortality was reported by a vessel in this fishery.

 3. Illegal, Unreported and Unregulated (IUU) fishing